 From the 1990s new golf courses often formed the nucleus of ‘golf-focused communities’ that also included a resort, conference facilities and residential developments.
 Examples include Millbrook Resort in Queenstown where US president Bill Clinton played in 1999, Terrace Downs in the Canterbury high country, Pāuanui Lakes in the Coromandel and Carrington in Northland.

-By the 21st century New Zealand had about 400 golf courses, more per capita than any other country except Scotland.
+By the early 21st century New Zealand had about 400 golf courses, more per capita than any other country except Scotland.
 Unlike Scotland’s, almost all were playable year-round.
 They ranged from nine-hole country courses where green fees were dropped into an honesty box to world-class resort courses set in some of the country’s most scenic locations.
 New Zealand was also one of the cheapest countries to play golf.
-The average cost of a round was $24 for an international visitor or casual golfer, and $18 for a club member.
-In comparison, in 2009 it was not uncommon to pay more than $1 million for membership of a golf club in Japan.
+The average cost of a round was $24 for a tourist or casual golfer, and $18 for a club member.
+On the other hand, it was not uncommon for membership of a golf club in Japan to cost more than $1 million.

 From 1999 to 2011 New Zealander Steve Williams was the highest-profile caddy in professional golf.
 He was engaged by US golfer Tiger Woods, the world’s top-ranked player for much of this period.
 Woods took part in the 2002 New Zealand Open as a thank you to his caddy.
 In 2006 Woods acted as caddy for Williams during a game at his home course, South Head Golf Club in Helensville.